KC-7/ai-art-site/README.md

 ## Contact 📨 📫

-I can be contacted directly at the following email address:
+Thanks for getting this far!
+If you would like to reach out to me, I can be contacted directly at the following email address:

-- Kieran@KC-7.com
+- <a href="mailto:Kieran@KC-7.com">Kieran@KC-7.com</a>